Watson and Clemson dethrone top-ranked Tide, 35-31

 Watson hooked up with Williams and Jordan Leggett, who made great catches for big gains to get to first-and-goal with 14 seconds left.

 A pass interference on Alabama made it first-and-goal at the 2 with six seconds left.
-Time for one more play to avoid a game-tying kick and potential overtime.
-Renfrow slipped away from the defense at the goal line and was alone for an easy toss.
-It was the walk-on receiver's second TD catch of the night, adding to the two he had last season against Alabama.
+Time for one more play to avoid a game-tying kick and overtime.
+Renfrow slipped away from the defense at the goal line with the help of some traffic created by Artavis Scott - or maybe it was an illegal pick? - and was alone for an easy toss.

+''If you watch the ending, the slot receiver actually cut Minkah,'' Alabama linebacker Tim Williams said. ''Usually, on a pick route, you're not supposed to chop somebody.
+You're supposed to pick them.
+The guy there just chopped Minkah down, but it's football.''

+For the former walk-on Renfrow, it was his second TD catch of the game.
+He had two last season against Alabama.

+The Tide jumped out to a 14-0 lead behind two long touchdown runs by Bo Scarbrough in the first half.
+The 230-pound sophomore back was pretty much Alabama's whole offense for a while, running for 93 yards on 16 carries while Hurts and the passing game struggle.
+Scarbrough left in the third quarter with a leg injury, but the Tide finally found some other help.
+Hurts hooked up with O.J.
+Howard, one of last year's heroes for 'Bama, for a 68-yard touchdown pass to make it 24-14 late in the third quarter.

+''Look, there's not one play in the game that makes a difference in a game,'' Saban said. ''We could have done a lot of things a lot better.''

-When it ended, Clemson's 315-pound defensive lineman Christian Wilkins did a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.
+When it ended, Clemson's 315-pound defensive lineman Christian Wilkins did a split and a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.

 The Tigers had snapped Alabama's 26-game winning streak and beaten a No. 1 team for the first time ever.